BrightChamps Logo

 Mathematics helps us understand and solve problems more effectively.
 Types of mathematical representation are the tools used to solve different problems.

-Equations show relationships between two numbers by using the equal (=) sign.
-They include numbers, variables and operators.
-Equations are used to solve the problems with unknown numbers.
+I. Equations - Equations show relationships between two numbers by using the equal (=) sign.
+They include numbers, variables, and operators.
+Equations are used to solve problems with unknown numbers.

 Example: 5 + 10 = 15

-Graphs are the visual representation of data.
-They make it easier to visualize relationships between numbers, derived from equations.
-Graphs are used to see trends or compare the data.
+II.
+Graphs - Graphs are the visual representation of data.
+They make it easier to visualize relationships between numbers derived from equations.
+Graphs are used to see trends or compare data.

-Example: A bar graph comparing the height of students in a class, where each bar represent the height of each student.
+Example: A bar graph comparing the height of students in a class, where each bar represents the height of each student.

-Tables organize data in rows and columns.
-It is used for organizing data, it makes easy to find and read data.
-In simple, it organizes the data which are used in graphs.
+III.
+Tables - Tables organize data in rows and columns.
+It is used for organizing data, making it easy to find and read data.
+In simple terms, it collects the data which are used in graphs.

 Example: